oehrlis/docker/OracleOUD/README.md

 * Dedicated groups for user *oracle*, oracle (gid 1000), oinstall (gid 1010)
 * ~~[OUD Base](https://github.com/oehrlis/oudbase) environment developed by [ORAdba](www.oradba.ch)~~
 * Oracle OFA Directories see below
-* Install Oracle Unified Directory 12c 12.2.1.3.0 (standalone)
+* Install Oracle Unified Directory 12c 12.2.1.3.0 (standalone) or Oracle Unified Directory 11g 11.1.2.3.0

 ### Environment Variable and Directories
 Based on the idea of OFA (Oracle Flexible Architecture) we try to separate the data from the binaries.
 This means that the OUD instance as well as configuration files are explicitly stored in a separate directory.
 Ideally, a volume is assigned to this directory when a container is created.
 This ensures data persistence over the lifetime of a container.
 OUD Base supports the setup and operation of the environment based on OFA.
 See also [OraDBA](http://www.oradba.ch/category/oudbase/).